SIGCOMM21-5G/artifact/MN-Power-Wild/README.md

 ## Generating Results
-The scripts will generate the data for power model presented in section 4.4
+The scripts will generate the data used for power model presented in section 4.4

 ### Requirements
 Here are the software/package requirements.
 The version number in the bracket indicates the minimum version that our script has been tested on.